wfaughnan/MandelbrotGenerator/README.md

 # MandelbrotGenerator
 These python scripts allow for easy generation of high-quality fractal images.
 You can choose to generate the Mandelbrot Set, Burning Ship, or Julia Sets using these two python scripts.
 These scripts rely on Pillow and Numpy, so those packages must be installed before you use this code on your machine.

+I made these scripts between 2021 and 2022, but have uploaded them here to preserve them.

 # How it works
 The first script (newfractal.py) will generate either the Mandelbrot Set or Burning Ship fractal based on input from the user.
 It uses the image white600x600.png as a base canvas for the image.
 Additionally, if the user requests, the final image can be made 4K by using the image white4096x4096 as a baseline instead.
 Currently, the zoom scale and custom origin for the image are hard coded, but the center of the image and zoom can be changed within the code.